 Dr. Alexandra Sitenko

-Independent Political analyst and Researcher from Kazakhstan, based in Berlin.
-I offer analysis, research and consultig related to: geopolitics, global peace and security order, strategic partnerships in foreign policy.
-Regional focus: Latin America, post-Soviet Eurasia.
+Independent Political analyst and Researcher based in Berlin.
+I provide analysis, research, and consulting on geopolitics and global peace & security order.
+My work includes workshops and seminars on Eurasian geopolitics, BRICS, and Russia’s engagement with the Global South.
+Regional focus: Latin America, post-Soviet Eurasia, BRICS.
 Working languages: German, English, Russian, Spanish, Portuguese.

 Biography

-As a certified peace mentor, I am curious about exploring the role of identities, perceptions, and emotions in international relations.
-In my reserach works, I usually combine both rational (realism) and emotional (constructivism and social psychology) approaches to analyse international conflict situations and possible solutions.
+As a certified peace mentor, I am interested in exploring the role of identities, perceptions and emotions in international relations.
+My research combines rational (realist) approaches with emotional and social perspectives drawn from constructivism and political psychology.